 If you take an antiviral medicine (acyclovir, famciclovir, valacyclovir) in the first 3 days after the rash appears, that may ease the pain and help you get rid of it sooner.
 The earlier you start, the better it works.
 Prescription and over-the-counter pain relievers, corticosteroids, and nerve block treatments might also help.

 Myth: You Can't Get It More Than Once

 It doesn't happen often, but it's possible.
 New bouts usually show up on different parts of your body.
 A shingles vaccine could lower your chances of a second infection, even if you get the shot after you've already had shingles.

 Aside from nerve pain caused by PHN, your skin can get infected, and you might have scarring, headache, fever, stomachache, or muscle weakness.
 Talk to your doctor as soon as you notice symptoms so you can get treatment.

 Fact: A Vaccine Can Help Prevent It

 It doesn’t guarantee you won’t get shingles, but a vaccine can lower your chances by more than 90%.
 And if you do get the condition, it might not affect you as much.
-The CDC recommends that healthy adults 50 or older get two doses of the vaccine Shingrix, 2 to 6 months apart, unless they currently have shingles, are pregnant, or a test shows they have immunity.
+The CDC recommends that healthy adults 50 or older, as well as those 19 years and older who are immunocompromised, get two doses of the vaccine Shingrix.
+The shots are taken 2 to 6 months apart.
+Exceptions are if you currently have shingles, are pregnant, or a test shows you have immunity.
 You likely have been exposed to chickenpox even if you didn’t develop blisters, so you should get the vaccine even if you don't remember being ill.